methodical-company/caltech-llmops/Lab04/step1_streamlit-chatbot/README.md

 1. change the OpenAI functions to use VertexAI instead
 2. store GOOGLE_APPLICATION_CREDENTIALS in secrets in console
-3. write a docker file
+3. write a docker file, modify the requirement.txt, test
 4. deploy with gcloud commands to CloudRun
 5. (optional) set up Cloudbuild or Github Actions to automate build process